 A good Stand Mixer is my best companion when making bread.
 Why?
 Good bread needs a bit of love and care in the form of kneading.
 While there are those of us that take pride and joy in the old school process of kneading the dough by hand, let’s face it, there are times when we just don’t have the time, patience or energy.
 That’s when having a stand mixer is the next best thing to kneading the dough by hand.

 A stand mixer is not something you buy often, so take a moment, review the mixers and buy the one that best suits your budget.
 I shared my recommendations and what you should look at when buying a stand mixer in this post here – Best Stand Mixer for a home baker.

 3. Digital kitchen scale – about $20 and above

 You know how I feel about measuring ingredients and I’m always encouraging you to bake by weight rather than volume.
 One cup is supposed to be 128 grams of flour but a cup can hold anywhere from 110 to 150 grams, depending on how you fill your cup.
 So, always measure by weight.

 A scale is the most important thing to have on hand when baking bread or cakes.
 Weighing your ingredients using a kitchen scale will make you a much better baker, and you will be able to create the same results every single time.

 4. Pizza stone – around $15 mine was ( $35 but very good!)

 Do you know a baker that does not like to make pizza?
-Well, it's one of the things we pride ourselves on.
+Well, it’s one of the things we pride ourselves on.
 Mastering the perfect pizza dough.
-No matter how many breads you will bake, if you ruin a pizza dough it will bother you.
-I know!
+No matter how many breads you will bake, if you ruin a pizza dough it bothers us.
 I try not to take it personally, and yet, it gets to me every single time.
 My pizza dough has to be perfect or else.
-Let's just say I'm in a bad mood.
+Let’s just say I’m in a bad mood.